bebehei/condecht/README.md

 Condecht is free software, you can distribute it and modify it under the terms of the GPL.
 You'll find it in the file LICENSE or at http://www.gnu.org/licenses/.

 # LICENSE of the ./lib directory
 The ./lib directory contains the Config::IniFile module, which is distributed under the same terms of perl (GPL).
-The copyright of the whole ./lib directory is at its different owners.
+The copyright of the whole ./lib directory belongs to its different owners.

 TODO
 ----